stianlagstad/chimeraviz/README.md

 ### Fusion plot

-The fusion plot is the main product of `chimeraviz`, created with the `plotFusion` function.
+The fusion plot is the main product of `chimeraviz`, created with the `plot_fusion` function.
 It will create a plot like this one:

 ![fusion plot](https://raw.githubusercontent.com/stianlagstad/chimeraviz/master/fusion-plot.png)